Assistance

 Apply for compensation

 You can apply for compensation for damaged or lost physical aids.
-Compensation for damaged or lost physical aids is supplied in accordance with SAS' Conditions of Carriage and Montreal Convention.
+Compensation is determined based on SAS' Conditions of Carriage and Montreal Convention.
 Please note that we do not offer compensation for fragile or valuable objects.

 On all SAS operated flights